autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 We don't need somebody else's approval to exist.

+Community is more important than ever.
 Be kind, and support each other.

 <3